-In practice, the JFTC often contacts third parties, such as competitors and customers, through written questionnaires, especially for cases in which the JFTC conducts a substantial review, unless the matter is so straightforward that the JFTC can be convinced without contacting any third parties that the proposed merger does not raise any competition issues.
-In particular, where the JFTC initiates a Phase II review, it publicly announces the initiation of review and invites third parties to submit written opinions on the transaction.
+In practice, the JFTC often contacts third parties, such as customers and competitors, through written questionnaires or oral interviews, especially for cases in which the JFTC conducts a substantial review, unless the matter is so straightforward that the JFTC can be convinced without contacting any third parties that the proposed merger does not raise any competition issues.
+In particular, where the JFTC initiates a Phase II review, it publicly announces the initiation of review and invites third parties to submit written opinions on the transaction on its website.

-The JFTC has recently been conducting a kind of 'market test', where the JFTC hears the opinions of third parties relevant to the proposed remedies on whether the remedy is feasible and sufficient to eliminate concerns.
+The JFTC has recently been conducting a kind of "market test", where the JFTC hears the opinions of third parties relevant to the proposed remedies on whether the remedy is feasible and sufficient to eliminate concerns.